it-at-m/ehrenamt-justiz/stack/README.md

 | eai | Residents registration EAI (Enterprise application integration) | 8085 | |
 | aenderungsservice | Residents registration change service of Ehrenamt-Justiz | 8086 | |

-## Configuration of Docker-Compose
+## Configuration of Podman-Compose
-Before starting the Docker-Compose, the following configurations must be made in the docker-compose.yml file:
+Before starting the application with podman Podman-Compose, the following configurations must be made in the docker-compose.yml file:

 Details can be found here: